peak-gao/code-notes/React/react-basics.md

     - If props.color is not provided, it will be set by default to 'blue'
     - If props.color is set to null, it will remain null
 ##### displayName
 - The displayName string is used in debugging messages.
 Usually, you don’t need to set it explicitly because it’s inferred from the name of the function or class that defines the component.
-You might want to set it explicitly if you want to display a different name for debugging purposes or when you create a higher-order component, see Wrap the Display Name for Easy Debugging for details.
+You might want to set it explicitly if you want to display a different name for debugging purposes or when you create a higher-order component, see Wrap the Display Name for Easy Debugging for details

 #### Instance Properties
 ##### props